hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 ### How to sign a proposal.
 #### With Blue Wallet

-**Note:** Remember to import the vault on Blue Wallet app if you have't already.
+**Note:** Remember to import the vault on Blue Wallet app if you haven't already.

 1. Go to "My Vaults" page.
 2. Click the vault that contains the proposal you want to sign, now we are on *Vault details* screen.